Parkour at the Grand Canyon is a terrible idea, but people are trying it anyway

 "Throwing objects over the rim of the canyon is not only illegal but can also endanger hikers and wildlife who may be below," said the NPS at the time.

-The NPS (opens in new tab) advises all visitors to stick to designated trails and paths, stay at least two meters from the rim at all times, and never climb over rails and fences.
-Make sure you know where the edge is, and don't run, jump, or try stunts near the rim.
+The NPS advises all visitors to stick to designated trails and paths, stay at least two meters from the rim at all times, and never climb over rails and fences.
+Visitors should make sure they know where the edge is, and never run, jump, or try stunts near the rim.

 Advnture Newsletter